krishna072003/krishna072003/README.md

 - 👋 Hi, I’m @krishna072003
-- 👀 I’m interested in ... web developmet
+- 👀 I’m Interested in ...
+Data analysts & Data science
-- 🌱 I’m currently learning ... css java script
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Currently learning...
+Phython,Machine Learning,MsExcel,Power-Bi,Tableau,Sql
 - 📫 How to reach me ...send mail to ->ch03krishna07@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...Web design is not just about aesthetics; it focuses on creating an intuitive and positive user experience
+- ⚡ Fun Fact ...
+A data analyst spends more time on Cleaning data than analyzing it but that hidden work is what makes insights trustworthy

 <!---
 krishna072003/krishna072003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.